Richard Luce, Baron Luce: Later life

 Luce was Vice-Chancellor of the University of Buckingham between 1992 and 1996.
 In 1997, he was appointed Governor of Gibraltar, an office he held until 2000, and he was created a life peer, on 2 October 2000 as Baron Luce, of Adur in the County of West Sussex.
 He sat in the House of Lords until his retirement on 29 June 2020.

 In 2000, Luce was appointed a Knight Grand Cross of the Royal Victorian Order (GCVO) and became Lord Chamberlain, head of the Queen's Royal Household.
-He relinquished the post of Lord Chamberlain on 11 October 2006 and was succeeded by the Rt Hon.
-The Earl Peel.
+He relinquished the post of Lord Chamberlain on 11 October 2006 and was succeeded by The Earl Peel.

 Luce was appointed a Knight Companion of the Order of the Garter (KG) on 23 April 2008.

 On 26 April 2012, Luce was appointed by David Cameron, the Prime Minister, as the chair of the Crown Nominations Commission for the see of Canterbury, the commission set up to nominate the 105th Archbishop of Canterbury.

-Luce is president of the Voluntary Arts Network, and is High Steward of Westminster Abbey.
+Luce is president of the Voluntary Arts Network, and was High Steward of Westminster Abbey from 2011 to 2016.
 He was president of the Royal Over-Seas League from 2002 until May 2020.

 Luce was appointed as the first Chancellor of the University of Gibraltar upon its foundation in 2015.

 In popular culture

-Lord Luce was portrayed by Jonathan Coy in the 2002 BBC production of Ian Curteis's controversial The Falklands Play.
-He has written Ringing the Changes, A Memoir published by Michael Russell.
+Lord Luce is portrayed by Jonathan Coy in the 2002 BBC production of Ian Curteis's controversial The Falklands Play.
+He has written Ringing the Changes, A Memoir, published by Michael Russell.

 Family

 He is the son of Margaret (née Napier) and Sir William Luce, Governor and Commander-in-Chief of Aden, Political Resident in the Gulf and Special Representative to the Foreign Secretary (Lord Home) for Gulf Affairs.
 His father's older brother was Admiral Sir David Luce, First Sea Lord (1963–1966).
 His maternal grandfather was Vice Admiral Sir Trevylyan Napier, who was the Commander-in-Chief, America and West Indies Station (1919–1920).

 Luce has two sons, Alexander and Edward.
-His sister Diana is married to retired Royal Navy officer, Captain David Hart Dyke, and his niece is comedian and actress Miranda Hart.
-His paternal grandfather, Rear admiral John Luce, survived two key British naval battles during World War I: the defeat at the Battle of Coronel and the victory at the Battle of the Falkland Islands.
+His sister Diana is married to retired Royal Navy officer Captain David Hart Dyke, and his niece is comedian and actress Miranda Hart.
+His paternal grandfather, Rear Admiral John Luce, survived two key British naval battles during World War I: the defeat at the Battle of Coronel and the victory at the Battle of the Falkland Islands.